Corruption (1968 film): Plot

-In need of more surgery and a new "donor", the couple tries to entice a young girl Terry (Wendy Varnals) whom Rowan contrives to meet at the beach and take back to their cottage.
+In need of more surgery and a new "donor", the couple tries to entice a young girl Terry whom Rowan contrives to meet at the beach and take back to their cottage.
 Complications ensue because Rowan does not want to commit another murder and because this girl is not what she seems to be.
 In fact, she is part of a gang of robbers who break into the house and hold Rowan and Lynn hostage.
 Soon they discover evidence of the murders and begin to menace the couple.
 After a short confrontation, everyone is killed when Rowan's surgical laser goes out of control.

 The ending of the film is ambiguous.
-One possible interpretation is that everything from the disfigurement onward was a dream experienced by Rowan — either at the party or just prior to the party.
+One possible interpretation is that everything from the disfigurement onward was a dream experienced by Rowan – either at the party or just prior to the party.